 While it may be discouraging to receive a denial after submitting a claim for benefits through the Social Security Disability Insurance (SSDI) program, a denial does not have to be the final answer.
-Federal law provides several methods of reconsidering applications.
+Federal law provides several methods of reconsidering disability applications.

 An attorney may ensure compliance with the agency’s rules regarding the submission of evidence and other aspects of the case.
 In addition, a lawyer familiar with SSDI hearings will understand how to collect and present evidence in a persuasive manner to make the best case for an approval.